 This delicious healthy French toast is not only dairy free but low in sugar as well!Jump to Recipe

-Do you love breakfast as much as I do?
-Then I know you’re going to love this healthy French toast recipe!
-Even though this recipe is a lighter take on this classic dish, it is one that can be enjoyed by friends and family with various dietary restrictions.
+If you love breakfast as much as I do, I know you're going to love this recipe.
+Even though it is a lighter take on this classic dish, it is one that can be enjoyed by friends and family with various dietary restrictions.

 How can I make this breakfast staple, lighter and healthier?